Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Preliminaries

+any optimal SDQ is an optimal DQ that can maximize $I(X; Z)$.
 Also, \cite{Kurkoski14} developed a DP method with complexity $O((N-M)^2 M)$ to obtain the optimal SDQ.
-Furthermore, this DP method's complexity was reduced to $O((N-M)M)$ in \cite{Iwata14 } and \cite{Sakai17} by applying the SMAWK algorithm \cite{Aggarwal87} when $q = 2$ and \eqref{eqn: (i, j) > (i+1, j+1), q = 2} holds.
-These works motivate us to apply DP to the design of optimal SDQ for a general $q$-ary input DMC.
+This DP method's complexity was reduced to $O((N-M)M)$ in \cite{Iwata14 } by applying the SMAWK algorithm \cite{Aggarwal87}.
+Moreover, \cite{Sakai17} further extended the result of \cite{Iwata14 } to $\alpha$-MI-maximizing quantizer.
+These works motivate us to apply DP to obtain an optimal SDQ for a general $q$-ary input DMC.